German History Essay Prize

-The German History Society (GHS), in association with the Royal Historical Society (RHS), will award a prize of £500 to the winner of their annual essay competition.
+The German History Society (GHS) will award a prize of £500 to the winner of their annual essay competition.
 In addition, the essay will be considered for publication in German History.

 The prize will be presented to the winner at the Annual General Meeting of the GHS in September.
 The Society will pay the cost of travel within the UK and Ireland for the winner attending the AGM to receive the award.